PyramidTechnologies/escpos/intro.rst

 Dots vs Pixels vs Bytes
     In the context of Reliance printing, we prefer to speak in terms of dots.
 A dot is a literal dot on the thermal printer burn head.
-This is essentialyl the same concept as a pixel on your monitor.
+This is essentially the same concept as a pixel on your monitor.
     Each of our dots are 0.12499975mm (0.00492125") in diameter.
 This means we achieve a dot-density of 203.2, or more commonly stated as 203 DPI.
 Some of our commands are simplified to use bytes, or clusters of 8 dots.
     This reduces errors due to incorrect Two-byte calculations and provides slightly faster command parsing.

     A good rule of thumb is that 1 byte == 8 dots == 1mm.
 Keep this in mind when you are printing images and dealing with margins.
-Another import number is 680.
+Another important number is 640.
 That is the absolute maximum number of dots we support on our absolute widest paper roll (80mm).

 .. raw:: latex